 Protect Your Molars Today!

-If you are worried about the pain you are feeling in your molars, you can reach out to your Alta Dental Care specialists in Upland.
+If you are worried about the pain you are feeling in your molars, you can reach out to your My Dentist Upland specialists in Upland.
 We offer tooth extraction and root canal services to help get rid of your pain and wipe out whatever infection might be spreading.

 Contact us at the first sign of tooth pain; the longer you wait, the more serious the issue can be.